ant6769/ttihp-wokwi-competition/docs/info.md

 3. After each on-flip, observe uo_out[3:0] — the binary count should advance by one with every pulse (wrapping back to 0 after 15).
-4. Continue pulsing until the count reaches 12 (binary 1100) and confirm uo_out[7], the alarm output, goes high, and confirm it turns back off once the count drops back below 12 (after wraparound).
+4. Continue pulsing until the count reaches 12 (binary 1100) and confirm uo_out[7], the alarm output, goes high(red dot appears), and confirm it turns back off once the count drops back below 12 (after wraparound).

 Note: in this simulation, the counter's initial power-on value may be arbitrary rather than zero, which is normal flip-flop startup behavior;
 the counter still increments correctly from whatever value it starts at.

 ## External hardware

 None — this project uses only the chip's onboard input and output pins.
 No external sensors, displays, or PMODs required.